 If you look closer at the photos below, you will notice that the movement is not very advanced from the point of view of fine engineering, it is also meticulously decorated.

 The moon disk, for example, is treated with their innovative coating process that makes it almost painful to look at, The stars (more than three hundred of them!) that you see on the disk are not just painted or printed, but are cut with a highly precise laser that makes them look almost as stark as those on a winter sky when an ice-cold northern wind blows out every single cloud off the night sky.

 According to official specs, the watch comes in a pretty standard for the collection diameter of 41 millimeters and is just a trifle thicker than the aforementioned ref.
 117.021 unit measuring in some 9.5 millimeters from top to bottom.

-While the size of this beast makes this time measuring device stretch a bit the definition of a dressy timekeeper (at these dimensions the timekeeper really starts to draw attention to itself, which is considered a not very good taste among true connoisseurs), I understand the reason behind the decision.
+While the size of this beast makes this time measuring device stretch a bit the definition of a dressy timekeeper (at these dimensions the timekeeper starts to draw attention to itself, which is considered a bad taste among true connoisseurs), I understand the reason behind the decision.
 Sporting whole five off-centered indicators on its solid silver dial, the timepiece needed some extra space for them to breathe.
 Thus the relatively thin bezel and shorter lugs to make it look as compact as was practically possible.